 Warnings While Using This Medicine

 - Do not let the patch get too hot.
-It may release too much medicine too quickly.
 Avoid direct sunlight, and do not use a heating pad, electric blanket, heated water bed, sauna, sun lamp, or hot tub.
-Call your doctor if you have a fever higher than 102 degrees.
+Call your doctor if you have a fever higher than 104 degrees F (40 degrees C).

 - Be careful about letting other people come in contact with your patch.
-The patch could stick to someone else, such as when you hug them or when someone helps you put the patch on.
-Wash off any medicine that gets on another person right away with clear water.
+If any medicine gets on another person, wash it off right away with water and call your doctor.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing